 Customer satisfaction pays.
-Redesigning or changing the service delivery system inside an organisation may necessitate the expenditure of funds on staff training programmes and other expenses.
-Still, customer service always pays off in the long run, and it pays off most in the form of long-term customer retention.
+Redesigning or changing the service delivery system inside an organization may necessitate the expenditure of funds on staff training programmes and other expenses.
+Still, customer service always pays off in the long run, and it pays off most in the form of longterm customer retention.